コンテンツにスキップ

 日産アートアワード2015|特設ページ

-We would like to introduce some of the exhibiting artists and their works, including some photos. *The following text is quoted from the list of exhibited works distributed at the venue.
+We will introduce some of the exhibiting artists and their works with photos. *The following text is taken from the list of exhibited works distributed at the venue.

 Sayaka Akiyama